danielgom/AWS-Certifications/Important.md

 There is no concept of directories within buckets but UI can trick us.

+* IAM Access Analyzer - AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.

 **S3 Versioning**

 * You can version files in AWS S3
-* IT is enabled at the bucket level
+* IT versioning is enabled at the bucket level
 * Same key overwrite will change the version: 1,2,3
 * It is a best practice to version buckets:
     * Protect against unintended deletes (ability to restore a version)